 If you believe you have experienced sexual harassment or other forms of harassment based on your identity in a protected class, please contact SouthCoast Fair Housing for additional information and assistance.
 You may also file a Complaint directly with the U.S. Department of Housing and Urban Development, Massachusetts Commission Against Discrimination, or Rhode Island Commission for Human Rights or contact the U.S. Department of Justice’s Sexual Harassment in Housing Initiative.

-For more information, to schedule a fair housing training, or to file a housing discrimination complaint, call (774) 473-9994 or (410) 285-2550, email firstname.lastname@example.org , or complete an online intake form (http://southcoastfairhousing.org/intake-form/) and a SouthCoast Fair Housing specialist will be sure to follow up with you.
+For more information, to schedule a fair housing training, or to file a housing discrimination complaint, call (774) 473-9994 or (410) 285-2550, email firstname.lastname@example.org , or complete an online intake form (http://southcoastfairhousing.org/intake-form/) and a SouthCoast Fair Housing specialist will follow up with you.